 For those investors looking to diversify their portfolios and earn a good return on their investments, peer-to-peer lending usually offers better higher rates than you would with a conventional cash ISA

 or fixed-bond account, which makes it an attractive option for lenders.
+Actual return on may be higher or lower and capital is at risk.

 You can choose the level of risk

 With peer-to-peer lending, investors have the ability to choose the level of risk they are willing to consider – which means you have the potential to control your investments and have total transparency.
+Please see returns estimates based on risk level chosen and actual Outcome statement from here

 For example, if you are willing to lend to those with bad credit, you are taking on more risk but able to earn the highest returns possible.